devonartis/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 2. For instance, if you wanted to make sure you explicitly blocked the Load Balancer in my WebApp from talking to my Database servers, you could **Create a network ACL**.
 3. I would name it “**LoadBalancerIsolation**” and put it in the **Web Application VPC**.
 4. I would add an **Outbound Rule** by **Editing Outbound Rules**
 5.    **Adding Rules** like these would block whatever Subnet you apply this to from talking to the Database Subnets but still allow access to the rest of the network, including the Web and Services VPC.
-Note that NACLs are evaluated in thespecific order of their Rule #.
+Note that NACLs are evaluated in the specific order of their Rule #.
       * Rule #: **50**
       Of type **All Traffic**
       To the Destination **10.0.2.0/24**